u8cat/u8cat.github.io/_posts/2025-07-11-google-photo.md

 Users of [Google Photo](https://www.google.com/photos/about/) should be aware that although the photo information interface only displays a time in minutes, photos taken within one minute are *usually* sorted correctly in chronological order.
 While some people might think they are sorted by filename or upload order, the truth is that they are still sorted by time but using an internal millisecond timestamp.

-This internal timestamp can be problematic when users manually specify the date & time of a photo using Google Photo interface because this will truncate the timestamp to minute, resulting in a problem known as wrong order of photos with “the same” timestamp[^1][^2].
+This internal timestamp can be problematic when users manually specify the date & time of a photo using Google Photo interface because this will truncate the timestamp to minute[^1], resulting in a problem known as wrong order of photos with “the same” timestamp[^2][^3].
 Despite reported by many users, to the best of my knowledge, no solution or workaround has been proposed by users, nor has Google revealed any plan to fix it.
 This article studies the mechanism of the internal timestamp and then proposes a method to set timestamps with precision up to the second in Google Photo.

 # Mechanism of the Internal Timestamp